 About the Author

 Peter Matthews is founder and CEO of Nucleus, an independent London-based brand, digital and IP consultancy.
-A designer by training, Peter personally leads strategic brand creation, innovation and transformation projects for international clients, specializing in financial services, travel and luxury.
+A designer by training, Peter personally leads strategic brand creation, innovation and transformation projects for international clients, specialising in financial services, travel and luxury.